As

 Much

-correspondence from ships, held in the Public Record Office, can
+correspondence from ships, held in the National Archives, can only

 which are not themselves notoriously accurate.
 Work is